 I have gotten food poisoning of varying severity a few times while living in Mexico.
-Luckily, if you do get severe food poisoning and need antibiotics, it is easy and cheap to visit a clinic.

 Tap water is fine for some purposes.
 For example, cooking and making tea or coffee with tap water is fine as long as you let the water come to a boil for at least a minute to kill all bacteria.
 You can also brush your teeth and bathe with tap water without any issues.